alicialsims/flerbs/README.md

 ## Future features
 * More information on individual flerbs and their own pages
 * Select options for easier editing
 * Organize flerbs by ...
 Alphabetical, etc.
+* Error page